open-compensation-token-license/license-token-website/wikisrc/nft-history.md

 ## Cultural and Economic Impact

 NFTs empowered artists and musicians with direct monetization avenues.
 This burgeoning market transformed digital ownership, offering novel investment opportunities while raising concerns about sustainability and copyright issues.
+For more insights on why NFTs are valuable, visit [this article](https://www.license-token.com/wiki/why-are-nf-ts-valuable).

 ## Environmental and Ethical Considerations

 The NFT boom prompted scrutiny over the environmental impact of energy-intensive proof-of-work blockchains.
 Ethereum's pivot towards a proof-of-stake model with [Ethereum 2.0](https://ethereum.org/en/eth2/) aims to mitigate these concerns, while platforms work to uphold ethical standards in creation and trading.
+Learn more about sustainable blockchain practices [here](https://www.license-token.com/wiki/sustainable-blockchain-practices).

 ## The Future of NFTs: Beyond Art and Collectibles

 NFTs are expanding into realms like [real estate](https://www.forbes.com/sites/natashagura/2021/09/08/nfts-are-coming-to-real-estate-should-you-buy-in/), intellectual property, and social tokens.
 In gaming, platforms like [Decentraland](https://decentraland.org/) and [The Sandbox](https://www.sandbox.game/en/) are redefining interactions through NFT-enhanced environments.
+For a deeper dive into the role of NFTs in gaming, check out [this resource](https://www.license-token.com/wiki/nf-ts-in-gaming).

 ## Conclusion

 NFTs exemplify blockchain's transformative potential, revolutionizing digital ownership and creativity.
 As they continue to advance, addressing challenges like environmental impact and regulation is crucial.
 The journey of NFTs is an invitation to re-evaluate digital value and ownership, heralding a new era of interconnected cultural experiences.
+For more on the future of NFTs, explore [this article](https://www.license-token.com/wiki/nft-future-predictions).